 Corroded water line | $600–$5,000 | $2,800 |

 Repairing broken underground pipes costs $100 to $200 per linear foot.
 Your pro will excavate the ground around the entire break, remove it, and replace it with a new pipe.
 For old or corroded pipes, plumbers might recommend replacing the entire length.
-In this case, a complete water main replacement costs $600 to $2,500.
+Replacing a water line costs about $2,000 on average.
+Expect to pay anywhere from $50 to $250 per linear foot in water main replacement costs.

 Corroded pipe repair costs $600 to $5,000.
 All corrosion must be cut out and replaced, typically the entire pipe.
 Corrosion often happens due to aggressive soil, such as acidic or resistive dirt.
 You’ll probably want to replace the dirt around the line, although it may become acidic again over time.